 What If You Only Want to See or Visit Mount Fuji?

-- If you only want to get a good look at Mount Fuji and don't need to climb it, one good option is to take the highway bus from Shinjuku described above.
-Get off at the final stop (Subaru Fifth Station) and take a walk on the Ochudo Hiking Trail.
+- Another options is to take the bus but get off at the final stop (Subaru Fifth Station) and take a walk on the Ochudo Hiking Trail.
 Here is a good English guide to the Ochudo Hiking Trail.
-Or, you can take a bus to the towns at the base of the mountain like Fuji Yoshida or Kawaguchiko and enjoy the view from there.
+Or, you can take a bus to the towns at the base of the mountain like Fuji Yoshida and enjoy the view from there.

 Tokyo Vacation Checklist